Private and Public Endpoints on Redis Enterprise Software (RS)

 To enable this configuration you need to:

-- The IPs must already be bound to the server/instance.
+- Make sure that the IPs are already bound to the server/instance.

-- Enable support when the cluster is created for a new cluster or using rladmin for an existing cluster.
+- Enable private and public endpoint support when the cluster is created, or use rladmin to enable support for an existing cluster.

 - Configure public IP of the machine to be used for external traffic in the node configuration.